ManticoreGamesInc/platform-documentation/src/tutorials/art/vfx_tutorial.md

     5. turn autoplay on for both
     6. give each a life span of 2

-32. enable networking on both FX groups
+32. enable networking on the OpenedEffect group

 33. Create template from OpenedVFX, now delete that from in hierarchy

 34. drag that template from project content into the custom prop of the treasure chest group

-35. now open up that TreasureChest script again so we can spawn the effects at the right time
+35. now open up that TreasureChest script again so we can spawn the effect at the right time

     ```lua
     local function OnSwitchInteraction(theTrigger, player)